Georgia Debt Relief

 - Chapter 7 Bankruptcy: In the most common form of bankruptcy, the court sells or liquidates your assets to pay your outstanding bills, eliminating any other debt that can’t be paid by the initial liquidation.

-- Chapter 13 Bankruptcy: This form of bankruptcy reorganizes your finances and creates a court-appointed budget to pay back a specified amount to your creditors each month.
+- Chapter 13 Bankruptcy: This form of bankruptcy reorganizes your finances, creating a court-appointed budget and a 3-5-year payment plan to pay back a specified amount to your creditors each month.

 Get Trusted Debt Relief Help Through TurboDebt

 Whether you live in a metropolis like Atlanta or on a rural property in the GA mountains, trying to live life with the burden of overwhelming debt strains relationships and makes it hard to plan for the future.

 Debt expert and founder and managing director of Reichert Asset Management, Brad Reichert, offers some advice to consumers looking for debt relief options.
 “While debt collectors are not prohibited from making reasonable attempts to collect legitimate debts, consumer protection laws do prohibit deceptive and unfair debt collection practices and do protect you from harassment, abuse, and invasion of privacy,” Reichert explains.
 “You can also refer to the federal Fair Debt Collection Practices Act (the FDCPA) for more information on your rights as a consumer,” he adds.

 We know there are plenty of potential scammer firms and fraudsters out there, and that’s why we want to be a credible, trustworthy source for debt relief information so you can make the most informed decision about managing your finances.
 Read our reviews and check out our website to see if TurboDebt is the right partner for you in your plan for overcoming and moving past your debts.